was111607/leb-full/docs/developer/egp.rst

-EToKi, PostgreSQL and Gunicorn (EGP) Container
+EToKi, PostgreSQL and Gunicorn (EGP) Container Installation
 ------------------------------------------------------------

 Firstly, the user needs to follow the previous instructions within the sections for installing/running Singularity and the NGINX web server.